 While there are occasionally medical reasons for your Frenchie to walk sideways (often referred to as “crabbing“), there are also far more common explanations for this unusual behavior.

-Make sure you take your Frenchie to the vet to get examined is a smart idea.
+Make sure you take your Frenchie to the Vet to get examined a smart idea.
 But here are some of the non-medical reasons for sideways walking and some solutions.

 They Learnt It or Born Like That

 Occasionally French Bulldogs grow up learning to walk on two side legs at a time.
-Most begin this as a puppy and never grew out of it.
+Most begin this as a puppy and never grow out of it.

-Many dogs types are more susceptible to crabbing, particularly if they have a compact body size than certain dogs, for example, your Frenchie.
+Many dogs are more susceptible to crabbing, particularly if they have a compact body size than certain dogs, such as your Frenchie.
 This often causes their rear legs and front legs to get in the way of each other.

-You most likely have seen somebody walk with a dominance towards one foot, on their toes or with their foot turned outward?
+You most likely have seen somebody walk with dominance towards one foot, on their toes, or with their foot turned outward?
 During their walk, your Frenchie may show these types of behaviors as much as people do, which in their case is side walking.

 There’s no need for concern in most situations – it’s just who they are.